 What do you monitor?

-We keep a close eye on server security, performance and everything in between.
-Our central monitoring system takes care of the core monitoring needs for our infrastructure, customer servers and devices along with utilization alerts.
-We have a number of more customized and purpose built monitoring systems as well which watch things like power, cooling temperatures and support queue lengths.
+We keep a close eye on server security, performance, and everything in between.
+Our central monitoring system takes care of the core monitoring needs for our infrastructure, customer servers, and devices along with utilization alerts.
+We have a number of more customized and purpose-built monitoring systems as well which watch things like power, cooling temperatures, and support queue lengths.

 As an example of monitoring in action, if resource utilization hits a certain threshold we’ll determine the severity of the alert and engage our engineers to take proactive action before it causes downtime or a system outage.
 When required, we will escalate the events to our customers as well.
 We support customized alerts and escalations with all of our customers.
-We have a detailed set of procedures on when and how we alert a customer or take actions when an event occurs.
+We have a detailed set of procedures on when and how we alert a customer or take action when an event occurs.

 Another system we use is our secure online ticketing system through the Connectria Customer Portal.
-It’s our central place where we direct and document all change requests, support actions, notes and escalation requests.
+It’s our central place where we direct and document all change requests, support actions, notes, and escalation requests.

 We also monitor our information security systems that analyze all traffic coming in and going out of the network.
 Our Information Security Team has configured the system so that good traffic is allowed to go through and bad traffic is blocked.
 We also have a DDoS (Distributed Denial of Service attack) protection system.
-A DOS attack is a repeated request to access a system with the intentions of crashing it or “clogging up the pipes”.
+A DOS attack is a repeated request to access a system with the intention of crashing it or “clogging up the pipes”.
 This is a very important tool we monitor 24/7/365.

 We also monitor Connectria’s Cloud environments, including Connectria Cloud Storage which is an Amazon S3 compatible storage solution.
 It provides secure, reliable, inexpensive data storage on the cloud which can be accessed from anywhere.
 We monitor each of the nodes in the cloud storage topology, and we monitor for overall disk utilization and system uptime.